ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Fetches the global list for the **Top Tippers** leaderboard that you created.
+The `GetLeaderboard` function will fetch the global list for the **Top Tippers** leaderboard that you created.

 ```lua
 local list = Leaderboards.GetLeaderboard(TOP_TIPPERS_LEADERBOARD, LeaderboardType.GLOBAL)